drakkan/sftpgo/README.md

         - 2, quota is updated each time a user upload or delete a file but only for users with quota restrictions.
 With this configuration the "quota scan" REST API can still be used to periodically update space usage for users without quota restrictions
     - `pool_size`, integer.
 Sets the maximum number of open connections for `mysql` and `postgresql` driver.
 Default 0 (unlimited)
     - `users_base_dir`, string.
 Users' default base directory.
 If no home dir is defined while adding a new user, and this value is a valid absolute path, then the user home dir will be automatically defined as the path obtained joining the base dir and the username
+    - `actions`, struct.
+It contains the command to execute and/or the HTTP URL to notify and the trigger conditions
+        - `execute_on`, list of strings.
+Valid values are `add`, `update`, `delete`.
+        - `command`, string.
+Absolute path to the command to execute.
+Leave empty to disable.
+The command is invoked with the following arguments that identify the user added, updated or deleted:
+            - `action`, any valid `execute_on` string
+            - `username`
+            - `ID`
+            - `status`
+            - `expiration_date`, as unix timestamp in milliseconds
+            - `home_dir`
+            - `uid`
+            - `gid`
+        - `http_notification_url`, a valid URL.
+The action is added to the query string.
+For example `<http_notification_url>?action=update`.
+An HTTP POST request will be executed to this URL.
+The user is sent serialized as json inside the POST body.
+Leave empty to disable.
 - **"httpd"**, the configuration for the HTTP server used to serve REST API
     - `bind_port`, integer.
 The port used for serving HTTP requests.
 Set to 0 to disable HTTP server.
 Default: 8080
     - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "127.0.0.1"